L'enfant et les sortilèges: Composition history

-During World War I, the Opéra de Paris director Jacques Rouché asked Colette to provide the text for a fairy ballet.
+During World War I, the Opéra de Paris director Jacques Rouché asked Colette, whom he met at one of Marguerite de Saint-Marceaux's salons, to provide the text for a fairy ballet.
 Colette originally wrote the story under the title Divertissements pour ma fille.
 After Colette chose Ravel to set the text to music, a copy was sent to him in 1916 while he was still serving in the war; however, the mailed script was lost.
-In 1917, Ravel finally received a copy and agreed to compose the score, humorously replying to Colette, "I would like to compose this, but I have no daughter."
+In 1917, Ravel finally received a copy and agreed to compose the score, replying to Colette, "I would like to compose this, but I have no daughter".
 It was eventually agreed that the composition would be more of an operetta, but retain the ballet dance elements.
 Colette accordingly revised the text and developed a libretto.

 Ravel stopped composition of the work in the spring of 1920, suffering from physical exhaustion and poor health.
 In the next few years he was compelled to complete the work by Raoul Gunsbourg, director of the Monte Carlo Opera, who had insisted Ravel write a sequel to L'Heure espagnole.
 By this time Ravel had become newly inspired by the stage presentations of American musicals and revues by composers such as George Gershwin.
 Ravel's work on the composition began to incorporate the musical style of these productions.

 By early 1925 he had finally completed it.
 Colette, who had believed that the work would never be completed, expressed her extreme pleasure, believing that her modest writing had been raised beyond its initial scope.
 Now officially under the title of L'enfant et les sortilèges, the first performance took place on 21 March 1925 in Monte Carlo, conducted by Victor de Sabata, with ballet sequences choreographed by George Balanchine.
 Ravel said of the premiere production: